-Two surveys – one for Mount Stromlo Forest Park and the other for Melbourne.
+We have three sources: Sullivan’s Creek bike path counter, Mount Stromlo Forest Park survey and another for Melbourne.
 That is not much.
 The ACT Government does not publish data of this type but it would be worthwhile as Canberra has four seasons.
 There is no reason to fear the worst, as Europe has four seasons, too.
-Canberra is much warmer and dryer than Europe, particularly northern Europe, where cycling participation rates are very high.
+Canberra is much warmer and dryer than Europe, particularly northern Europe, where cycling participation rates are high.

 The ABS Census happens once every five years in August.
 The 2017 ACT Household Travel Survey was over a few months in Spring 2017.
 The National Cycling Participation Survey is an Australian standardised survey that has been repeated every two years since 2011, but it does not cover seasonal variations in cycling.

 The mountain biking draft report for Mount Stromlo Forest Park includes market research on seasonal variations for visitors.
 The number of visitors at Stromlo varies little between Summer, Spring, and Autumn, but is lower in Winter.
 Stromlo Forest Park Market research on visitors to Stromlo Forest Park indicates:

 > Summer is the most popular season for riding, however there is only marginal difference in visitation between Summer, Spring and Autumn.
 Winter generates fewer visitors, reducing visitation by one thirdThe Draft Canberra Mountain Bike Report (December 2019), ACT Government